Bettygogo2021/Bettygogo2021/fluent-operator/about/what-is-fluent-operator/overview.md

 - Input and forward

   When Fluent Bit and Fluentd are separately deployed, you can collect logs by using input plugins of Fluent Bit.
-When both Fluent Bit and Fluentd are deployed, Fluent Bit collects on each node and forwards logs.
+When both Fluent Bit and Fluentd are deployed, Fluent Bit collects logs on each node, and then forwards the logs.

 - Filter